-352. Table VII.8 identifies the key performance indicators (KPIs) to be monitored over the three-year lifecycle of the CCI.
-The KPIs are grouped by deliverable.
-As is the case with other new WFP initiatives, KPIs are developed and tested prior to the gathering of baseline measurements and the setting of ambitious and achievable targets.
+354. Table VII.8 identifies the key performance indicators (KPIs) to be monitored over the three-year lifecycle of the CCI.
+The KPIs are grouped by deliverable alongside the budgeted resources and targeted results for 2022.
+Baseline measurements have been gathered for those KPIs with data available and processes established at the time of writing to ensure targets are ambitious and achievable.
 Additional details on the KPIs listed in table VII.8 can be found in annex VII.

-Budget Baseline Target Deliverable 1: Proactive management of structures and positions 7.1 Number of country offices completing workforce planning exercise Percentage of positions filled Percentage of workforce employed on short-term contract Deliverable 2: Acquisition and retention of diverse talent 4.0 Number and percentage of applications received from and appointments made of people from selected diverse groups (being developed as part of WFP diversity and inclusion initiatives) Average number of days to offer a position Deliverable 3: Capability and capacity development 8.7 Number of country offices reporting an improved match between the skills required and those available.
-Deliverable 4: Development of respectful and inclusive workplaces 1.0 Number of activities completed that promulgate WFP's core values, mutual commitments and ethical standards Number of global staff survey action plans in operation Deliverable 5: Employee safety, health and wellbeing 4.4 Percentage of units complying with WFP security management policy and framework of accountability Number of new cases of service-incurred injury or illness
+TABLE VII.8: KEY PERFORMANCE INDICATORS, 2022 BASELINES AND TARGETS, BY DELIVERABLE Budget Baseline Target Deliverable 1: Proactive management of structures and positions Number of functions and country offices with a workforce plan 7.1 4 19 Percentage of positions filled 7.1 Under de velopment Percentage of workforce employed on short-term contract 60% 55% Deliverable 2: Acquisition and retention of diverse talent Percentage of applications received from people with disabilities 4.0 <5% >5% Average number of days to fill a vacant post >120 <120 Deliverable 3: Capability and capacity development Number of country offices reporting risks associated with a skills shortage or mismatch 8.7 16 <12 Deliverable 4: Development of respectful and inclusive workplaces Number of divisions/offices with global staff survey action plans in operation 1.0 30 >100 Number of global staff survey activities completed to plan 0 >200 Deliverable 5: Employee safety, health and well-being Percentage of units complying with WFP security management policy and framework of accountability 4.4 90% 92% Number of new cases of service-incurred injury or illness] [>40 <25